openseg-group/OCNet.pytorch/README.md

 # OCNet: Object Context Network for Scene Parsing (pytorch)

+**!!!OCNet can achieves 81.54 on the test set of Cityscapes currently.
+(2018/11/11)!!!
+We will keep improving OCNet.**
 **!!!OCNet can achieves 45.45 on the validation set of ADE20K currently.**

 ![Overall Framework of OCNet](OCNet.png?raw=true)